grantcolley/headway/README.md

                                         .Enrich.FromLogContext());
 ```

-Middleware is added to [Program.cs](https://github.com/grantcolley/headway/blob/383238b67e29bf5cdcd7426a6d628a6090f2af9a/src/Headway.WebApi/Program.cs#L128-L135) to get the user from the *httpContext* and push it onto the logging context.
+Middleware is also added in [Program.cs](https://github.com/grantcolley/headway/blob/383238b67e29bf5cdcd7426a6d628a6090f2af9a/src/Headway.WebApi/Program.cs#L128-L135) to get the user from the *httpContext* and push it onto the logging context for each request.
 The middleware must be added **AFTER** `app.UseAuthentication();` so the user claims is available in the *httpContext*.

 ```C#
 app.UseAuthentication();